The Velvet Underground & Nico: 45th Anniversary Super Deluxe edition

 On October 1, 2012, Universal released a 6-CD box set of the album.
 It features the previously available mono and stereo mixes as discs one and two respectively.
-Disc one contains as bonus tracks additional alternate versions of "All Tomorrow's Parties", "European Son", "Heroin", "All Tomorrow's Parties" (alternate instrumental version), and "I'll Be Your Mirror".
+Disc one contains as bonus tracks additional alternate versions of "All Tomorrow's Parties", "European Son", "Heroin", "All Tomorrow's Parties" (instrumental), and "I'll Be Your Mirror".
 Disc two contains the same bonus tracks as the prior deluxe version's second disc.
 Disc three is Nico's Chelsea Girl in its entirety and the Scepter Studios acetate (see below) in its entirety occupies disc 4.
 Discs 5 and 6 contain a previously unreleased live performance from 1966.
 According to the essay by music critic and historian Richie Unterberger contained within the set, the source for the show is the only audio tape of acceptable quality recording during singer Nico's tenure in the band.
 The essay also clarifies that the absence of any DVD materials in the box set is due to the fact that none of the band's shows were filmed, in spite of their heavy reliance on multimedia visuals.